 Aquamation does not use acid to dissolve the body.
 There is no acid used in an aquamation.
 In fact, the process of alkaline hydrolysis uses a material called an alkali, which is actually the exact opposite of an acid.
 The combination of chemicals and water work together to naturally dissolve the body without the use of acid.

 Aquamation is definitely safe for the environment.
 This is because the solution used in aquamation, a mixture of 95% water and 5% alkali, is completely natural and safe.
 And, even if it wasn’t, by the end of the aquamation process the alkalis are completely used up.
-So, all that remains at the end of an aquamation is water, bones and dust.
+So, all that remains at the end of an aquamation is water, bones, and dust.

-What about aquamation remains?
 Just like cremated remains, aquamation remains are 100% safe as they are simply a mixture of bone materials, minerals, and calcium phosphate.
 They are also disease and pathogen-free, which makes them, in many ways, safer to handle and be around than a dead body.
 Since aquamation ashes are very similar to remains left after a standard cremation they can be treated like standard cremation ashes.
-However, aquamation remains are much lighter in color and in texture than classic cremated remains.
+However, aquamation remains are much lighter in color and texture than classic cremated remains.
 Cremated remains made from flames are often darker and denser from the various combustion reactions that occur when the body is heated under extreme temperatures.
 They can be kept in an urn, buried in the ground, or scattered in a special place.